 - Improve Other Sources of Joy:

 A relationship is not the only source of joy.
-While on break, you tend to develop other aspects of your life which makes you truly happy.
+While on break, you tend to develop other aspects of your life which make you truly happy.
 It could be your work or other extra things.
-You could read or write a journal or a novel, spend more time with family and friends, go on a solo date, set and achieve short term goals, shop, and give yourself a nice treat.
+You could read or write a journal or a novel, spend more time with family and friends, go on a solo date, set and achieve short-term goals, shop, and give yourself a nice treat.
 This break gives you time to do these things.

 - You Learn New Ways to Love and It Also Makes Dating Seem Fun: